Solvency II Association | Online Training and Certification

 Course Synopsis

-Part A: The Solvency II Directive of the European Union.
+- The Council of the European Union.

-- The Lamfalussy Process.
+- The European Parliament.

 - Delegated acts.